wayneng1998/wayne-portfolio/docs/projects.md

 # Projects

-Below are a few representative projects.
-Some code and write‑ups can be linked from GitHub.
+Quick look on my projects.
+Code and write‑ups can be linked from GitHub.

 ### Android ASR/OCR Translator App